Skip to main content

 About This Site

-This site iteratively documents the flows, processes, and pathways of Research to Story (RTS).
-It emerges from my experience supporting undergraduate researchers as they navigate the often invisible space between research and storytelling, a space rich with narrative frameworks, audience awareness, rhetorical decision-making, and the challenging of false divides between "making" and "thinking."
+This site documents the flows, restarts, processes, and pathways of RTS iteratively.
+It emerges from my experience supporting undergraduate researchers as they navigate the often invisible space between research and storytelling: a space rich with narrative frameworks, audience awareness, rhetorical decision-making, and the challenging of false divides between "making" and "thinking."

-I've concluded that in early research communication courses, creativity flourishes when it's tied to inquiry.
-Students often feel overwhelmed if we just tell them 'be creative.'
-What works best is a structured approach to research-driven storytelling where the story comes from the discoveries they're making.
-That's where research, writing, and media all reinforce each other.
+In early research communication courses, creativity flourishes when it's tied to inquiry.
+Students often feel overwhelmed when the instruction is simply "be creative."
+What works is a structured approach to research-driven storytelling where the story emerges from discoveries the student is actively making.
+That's where research, writing, and media reinforce each other.

 The Goal of Communicating Research